9 Cheap Get-Healthy Tricks

 1. Resistance Tubing

 Forget shelling out $100 an hour on a personal trainer—all you need to spend for a total-body strength session is $5-$15 for a resistance tube or band.
 These stretchy strips of rubber can tone and strengthen your muscles from multiple angles, says New York City-based trainer and fitness consultant Amie Hoff.
 "They can also provide cardio, which burns calories and improves your heart health," she says.
 Plus, they're super lightweight and easy to pack, so you can sneak in a workout anywhere.
-Pick up a tube, such as one from SPRI (from $5) and start exercising ASAP: Go to BHG.com/Resistance for a quick workout.
+Pick up a tube, such as one from SPRI (from $5).

 2. A Potted Plant